ZacSweers/inspector/README.md

 There is a sample project under `inspector-sample` with nontrivial examples.

-### inspector-android

-This is just a for-fun proof of concept of how some non-generated support library annotation validators would look.
+`inspector-sample-android` is just a for-fun proof of concept of how some non-generated support library annotation validators would look.
 This unfortunately is not currently possible since support annotations are not `RUNTIME` retained.

 ### Usage